 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period.
+This is the amount by which capital outlays exceeded depreciation in the current period depreciation in the current period.
+1,096,989 current financial resources are not reported as revenues in the funds.